I had no idea, when I started writing this quick blog that it would morph into something bigger. I’m not going to lie. This is long. But worth it!

 The place: Troy.

 Did Troy really exist?
 You bettcha.
 Troy was a real city located on the Northwest coast of Asia Minor.
 That’s current day Turkey to me and you.
-Here it is pointed out on Google maps:
+Here it is pointed out on a map:

 Check it out, the city of Troy was always the city of Troy.
 You see, this little city was “inhabited for almost 4,000 years starting around 3000 B.C.E.
 After one city was destroyed, a new city would be built on top of it, creating a human-made mound called a “tell.”
 There is no one single Troy; there are at least 10, lying in layers on top of each other,” writes University of Amsterdam researcher Gert Jan van Wijngaarden in a chapter of the book” Troy: City, Homer and Turkey”.